 - b.
 A description of how the problem relates to the mission of the implementing agency; - c.
 Overview of the target population to be served; - d.
-Name and description of the chosen evidence-based intervention(s) for proposal.
-Please include why this particular program was chosen and how it will benefit your community; - e.
-Provide a brief description of the activities requiring CJCC funds.
+Name and description of the chosen evidence-based intervention(s) for proposal and reason for selection.
+Please include why this particular program was chosen and how it will benefit your community; and, - e.
+Brief description of the activities requiring CJCC funds.